Ontario’s Progressive Conservative government has pushed through

 How You Can Help

-Therefore, we urge all Ontario citizens to contact their own MPPs.
+If you live in Ontario, we urge you to contact your Member of Provincial Parliament (MPP).
 Express your disappointment about the passing of “Bill 156, Security from Trespass and Protecting Food Act, 2020”

 Find your Ontario MPP here: https://voterinformationservice.elections.on.ca/en/election/search?mode=postalCode